-Sea pink, also known as sea thrift plant, thrift plant and common thrift (Armeria maritima), is a low-growing perennial evergreen that is hardy in United States Department of Agriculture zones 4 through 8.
+Sea pink, also known as sea thrift plant, thrift plant, and common thrift (Armeria maritima), is a low-growing perennial evergreen that is hardy in USDA plant hardiness zones 4 through 8.
 Growing sea pinks and how to take care of thrift plants is easy.

 Sea Thrift Plant Info

-Over 80 species of sea pink exist and the plant has been known to be used medicinally to treat epilepsy and obesity, and is used as a sedative.
+Over 80 species of sea pink exist and the plant has been known to be used medicinally to treat epilepsy and obesity, as well as used as a sedative.
 Some cultivars, that have longer stems, also make lovely additions to fresh or dried bouquets.